adriqnn/SoftUni/02_ProgrammingFundamentals/_14_BonusTasks/_02_HTTPBasics/03_PATCH.md

 Updating a specific trip with the following PATCH request: `https://trips-48955.firebaseio.com/trips/-MIJ0HydEYF0x6fljO55.json`;

-Adding the following object to the PATCH request:
+Adding the following object to the PATCH request body:

 `{
   "description" : "Egypt welcomes you!",